scupit/gcmake-rust/docs/Docs_Home.md

 These are great ways to get a feel for how the tool, project structure, and [cmake_data.yaml](cmake_data.md) configuration work together.

+> **TODO:** Create a page explaining how to use Emscripten.
+Also explain how debugging with source maps
+> requires hosting a server from your drive root and building on the same drive as your project for the
+> moment anyways.
+There has to be a better way to do it that I haven't figured out yet).
+> Also explain the quick `python -m http.server --directory D:\ --bind localhost 8080` script.

 ## Table of Contents

 1. [Project Overview](overview.md)